lelbarton/mastermind/README.txt

 cabal install gloss-rendering
 cabal install gloss

-When running ghci, use the flags ghci -package GLUT
+When running ghci, use the flag ghci -package GLUT